-Join Gini von Courter for an in-depth discussion in this video Displaying the Developer tab, part of Forms in Depth with Word for Mac 2016.
+Join Gini von Courter for an in-depth discussion in this video Displaying the Developer tab, part of Word for Mac 2016: Forms in Depth.

 - Before we can create forms, we need to have access…to the Developer tab on the Ribbon.…We have Home, Insert, Design, Layout, References,…Mailings, Review and View,…but no Developer tab.…To get to that tab, what we want to do…is open the Word menu,…and choose Preferences.…In the Authoring and Proofing Tool section,…click View, and under Ribbon, at the bottom,…enable Show developer tab.…Notice when we close when we close View in Preferences,…the Developer tab appears here.…

 And this gives us access to the tools that we will use…to create forms.…